microsoft/essex-toolkit/packages/components/docs/report/components.api.md

 // @public (undocumented)
 export const defaultBannerLinks: Array<PolicyLinkDetails>;

+// Warning: (ae-missing-release-tag) "defaultFooterLinks" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export const defaultFooterLinks: Array<FooterLinkDetails>;

 // Warning: (ae-missing-release-tag) "DialogConfirm" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)